robertschmidt54/AdvancedUnixTutorial/README.md

 But this won't work, because Unix thinks we want to print a variable called 'xs'.

 To solve this we can use parameter expansion which has the following syntax:

 ```
 echo ${x}s
 ```

 Which will print what we want.

-Command expansion is another tool it can let us evalulate commands inside of other commands.
+Command substitution is another tool it can let us evaluate commands inside of other commands.
 For example:

 ```
 head $(ls *.sh)